 In Hamburg there is a much greater gap in the distribution of income among the population than in other major German cities.
 This is reflected less clearly in a calculated poverty quotient than in the morphology of the different city districts / quarters.
-According to the Statistics Office North, there was an annual taxable income discrepancy between the city districts "from 13 777 euros to 120 716 euros per taxable person"12 in 2013 (a married couple assessed jointly for tax purposes is deemed to be one taxable person).
+According to the Statistics Office North, there was an annual taxable income discrepancy between the city districts "from 13 777 euros to 120 716 euros per taxable person" 12 in 2013 (a married couple assessed jointly for tax purposes is deemed to be one taxable person).
 "As the map shows, the five city districts with the highest values each have an average income of at least 93 310 euros per taxpayer.
-These are the three Elbe suburbs Nienstedten (120,716 euros), Blankenese (117,139 euros) and Othmarschen (108,258 euros) as well as Harvestehude (111,088 euros) and Wohldorf-Ohlstedt (94,234 euros)".13 The city districts of Hamburg-Mitte and Harburg.
-Some of them are directly adjacent to our study area, which for the most part belongs to the HafenCity district.14 However, the city districts of Kleiner Grasbrook, Steinwerder and Veddel also have either very few residents or none at all due to their industrial character.
+These are the three Elbe suburbs Nienstedten (120,716 euros), Blankenese (117,139 euros) and Othmarschen (108,258 euros) as well as Harvestehude (111,088 euros) and Wohldorf-Ohlstedt (94,234 euros)".
+The city districts with the apparently lowest incomes are located in the city centre and belong to the major districts of Hamburg-Mitte and Harburg.
+Some of them are directly adjacent to our study area, which for the most part belongs to the HafenCity district.
+However, the city districts of Kleiner Grasbrook, Steinwerder and Veddel also have either very few residents or none at all due to their industrial character.

-nord.de/fileadmin/Dokumente/Statistik informiert SPEZIAL/SI SPEZIAL VIII 2017.pdf nord.de/fileadmin/Dokumente/Statistik_informiert_SPEZIAL/SI_SPEZIAL_VIII_2017.pdf 14 Statistikamt Nord; https://www.statistiknord.de/fileadmin/Dokumente/Statistik informiert SPEZIAL/SI SPEZIAL VIII 2017.pdf
+nord.de/fileadmin/Dokumente/Statistik informiert SPEZIAL/SI SPEZIAL VIII 2017.pdf nord.de/fileadmin/Dokumente/Statistik_informiert_SPEZIAL/SI_SPEZIAL_VIII_2017.pdf nord.de/fileadmin/Dokumente/Statistik informiert SPEZIAL/SI SPEZIAL VIII 2017.pdf